Franciszek Ksawery Niesiołowski

 Franciszek Ksawery Niesiołowski (18 December 1771 – 15 September 1845) was a colonel in the 6th Lithuanian Foot Regiment, general in the Kościuszko Uprising, the Army of the Duchy of Warsaw, and the Army of the Kingdom of Poland, served during the November Uprising, became a member of the Sejm in 1830, and was Senator-Castellan of the Kingdom of Poland from 8 August 1831.

 Early life

 Niesiołowski was born on 18 December 1771 in Lachowicze, which at that time belonged to the Massalski family, in Nowogródek Voivodeship, Grand Duchy of Lithuania, a part of the Polish–Lithuanian Commonwealth.
-He was the son of Józef Niesiołowski and Katarzyna née Massalska.
+He was the son of Józef and Katarzyna (née Massalska) Niesiołowski.
 The main residence of the Niesiołowski family was Worończa, where they were likely to have been visited by Tadeusz Kościuszko several times during his holidays.

 Polish–Lithuanian Commonwealth

 In 1788, at the age of 17, Franciszek Niesiołowski became colonel and commander of the 6th Lithuanian Infantry Regiment.